-1. "Bingo" means bingo as defined in Section 3 of this Ordinance.

-2. "Bingo Occasion" means a single session or gathering at which a series of successive bingo games are played.

-3. "Card games" means non-banking card games played in conformity with California, Arizona or Nevada state law, as applicable, regulating hours, wagers and pot limitations.

-4. "Game Card" and "Bingo game card" means a regular or special Bingo Card.

-5. "Lotto" means a game of chance with cards bearing numbers or other designations, in rows of 9, in which the player holding the card covers such numbers or designations when objects similarly numbered or designated are drawn or otherwise randomly determined, in which the game is won by the first player to cover a predesignated arrangement on the card.

-6. "Pull Tabs" means a game of chance in which players purchase a card containing predetermined numbers, colors, symbols or other designations which when revealed may result in the award of a prize on the basis of a designated winning number, color, symbol or other designation or combination thereof, whether or not electronic, computer, or other technological aids, to the extent permitted by law, are used in connection therewith.

-7. "Punch Board" means a small board that has many holes, each filled with a rolled up printed slip to be punched out upon payment of a player fee, in an effort to obtain a slip that entitles the player to a designated prize.
-8. "Regular Bingo Card" means a board card issued to a person upon payment of an admission fee which affords a person the opportunity to participate in all regular bingo games played at a bingo occasion.
+- 1. "Bingo" means bingo as defined in Section 3 of this Ordinance. - 2.
+"Bingo Occasion" means a single session or gathering at which a series of successive bingo games are played. - 3.
+"Card games" means non-blinking card games played in conformity with California, Arizona or Nevada state law, as applicable, regulating hours, wagers and plot limitations. - 4.
+"Game Card" and Bingo game card" means a regular or special Bingo Card - 5.
+Lotto" means a game of chance with cards bearing numbers or other designations, in rows of 9, in which the player holding the card covers such numbers or designations when objects similarly numbered or designated are drawn or otherwise randomly determined, in which the game is won by the first player to cover a predesignated arrangement on the card. - 6.
+"Pull Tabs" means a game of chance in which players purchase a card containing predetermined numbers, colors, symbols or other designations such when revealed may result in the award of a prize on the basis of a designated winning number, color, symbol or other designation or combination thereof, whether or not electronic, computer, or other technological aids, to the extent permitted by law, are used in connection therewith. - 7.
+"Punch Board" means a small board that has many holes, each filled with a rolled up printed slip to be punched out upon payment of a player fee, in an effort to obtain a slip that entitles the player to designated prize. - 8.
+"Regular Bingo Card" means a board card issued to a person upon payment of an admission fee which affords a person the opportunity to participate in all regular bingo games played at a bingo occasion.

-9. "Special Bingo Game" means any bingo game which is not a regular bingo game and which is played with special bingo cards for special prizes.

-10. "Tip Jars" means a game of chance, wherein a person upon payment of a fee, is permitted to reach into, or tip a jar containing printed slips, and extract one slip in an effort to obtain a slip that entitles the player to a designated prize.
+- 9. "Special Bingo Game" means any bingo game which is not a regular bingo game and which is played with special bingo cards for special prizes. - 10.
+"Trip Jars" means a game of chance, wherein a person upon payment of a fee, is permitted to reach into, or tip a jar containing printed slips, and extract on's slip in an effort to obtain a slip that entitles the player to a designated prize.

+Person Authorized to Conduct Class II Gaming.
 Section 17.
-Persons Authorized to Conduct Class II Gaming.

-1. All Class II gaming conducted on Fort Mojave Indian lands shall be conducted in compliance with the applicable Compact, applicable State law, Federal law, Tribal law, and applicable rules and regulations of any governmental authority with jurisdiction.
-In the event of a conflict between the provisions of Sections 16 through 24 of this Ordinance and an applicable Compact, the Compact shall control.

-2. No person or entity shall own, operate or conduct a Class II gaming activity on Indian lands unless that person or entity has first received a license to conduct a Class II gaming activity from the Gaming Commission.
+- All Class II gaming conducted in Fort McDermitt 1.
+Paiute-Shoshone Indian lands shall be conducted in compliance with the applicable compact, applicable State law, Federal law, Tribal Law, and applicable rules and regulations of any governmental authority with jurisdiction.
+In the event of a conflict between the provisions of Sections 16 through 24 of this Ordinance and an applicable Compact, the Compact shall control. - 2.
+No person or entity shall own, operate or conduct a Class II gaming activity on Indian lands unless that person or entity has first received a license to conduct a Class II gaming activity from the Gaming Commission.

+Ownership of Class II Gaming Activity.
 Section 18.
-Ownership of Class II Gaming Activity.